borntofrappe/game-development/Games/Whirlybird/README.md

 ## Updates

-- bug/feature: add audio for the hurt state
+- bug: guarantee a playable sequence of interactables (level maker?)

 - bug: scroll the window to have the player at most half of the window's height

-- bug: guarantee a playable sequence of interactables (level maker?)

 - feature: allow to fall for a brief period before triggering the gameover.
 Use falling animation

-- style: design sprites for a collision with the seventh and eight type of interactable
+- feature: add hat powerup

+- suggestion: add delay between hurt and gameover state

+- suggestion: refactor eight interactable into enemy class.
+Moves horizontally and vertically.

 - style: design helper graphics to illustrate how to play

-- feature: animate gameover state with player jumping on a solid v. crumbling platform

 ## Design